KhineZinThaw7/scm-bulletin-board-ROR/README.md

 rails server
 ```

-Now you can login using email and password
+Now you can login as admin using email and password

 ```
- Login ad Admin
  email : admin@gmail.com
  password : 12345678
 ```